Barnstable (village), Massachusetts

 Barnstable is the name of one of the seven villages within the Town of Barnstable, Massachusetts, United States.
 The Village of Barnstable is located on the north side of the town, centered along "Old King's Highway" (Massachusetts Route 6A).
 It houses the County Complex of Barnstable County, a small business district, a working harbor, and several small beaches.
 The village is home to many small attractions, including Sturgis Library, the Olde Colonial Courthouse (now Tales of Cape Cod), the Barnstable Comedy Club, and the Trayser Museum.

 Attractions

-The village is arguably the most historic village in Barnstable; it holds the homes of M. Hinkley, D.G.
-Bacon, F.D.
-Cobb, and several other homes dating from the mid-19th century.
-The area also holds the renowned Cummaquid Golf Club, the Barnstable Comedy Club and the Trayser Museum.

 Sturgis Library

 The Sturgis Library was constructed in 1644 for the Reverend John Lothrop, founder of Barnstable.
 The building is one of the oldest houses remaining on Cape Cod.
 The house which forms the original part of the library is the oldest building housing a public library in the United States.
 Since Reverend Lothrop used the front room of the house for public worship, another distinction of the Sturgis Library is that it is the oldest structure still standing in America where religious services were regularly held.
 This room is now called "The Lothrop Room" and contains a beamed ceiling and pumpkin-colored wide-board floors that exemplify the quintessential early character of authentic Cape Cod houses.